liborty/TokenCrypt/README.md

 #### Simple Typical Usage

 * `pack -xb indir indexfile outfile keyfile`
-* upload the output files to three different places on the internet
+* upload the output files to three different places on the internet,
 * delete everything locally, intentionally or by accident:
 `rm -rf indir indexfile outfile keyfile`
-* at any time (and place) later, download the files back and then:
+* at any time (and place) later, download the files back and:
 * `unpack indexfile outfile keyfile`

 This will restore the original state of `indir`, at the originally specified writeable path, relative to the current directory.

 ### `unpack [options] indexfile outfile keyfile`

 Is the inverse of `pack`.
-It decrypts, selects the right decompression methods, decompresses all files, and restores the exact contents of the original directory, with the same names of directories and files.
+It decrypts, selects the right decompression methods, decompresses all files, and restores the exact contents of indir  in the current directory.

 ## Appendix - Background Scripts and Programs (not needed by the user)